gb-it/codejam-cap-nodejs/exercises/07/readme.md

-# Exercise 06
+# Exercise 07

-In this exercise you'll enhance the service definition with annotations, and introduce a second service that sits on top of the same underlying data model.

-- Basic annotations (@readonly, @insertonly) in the service
-- Introducing a second service on the same data model (admin related)
+In this exercise you'll enhance the service definition by introducing a second service that sits on top of the same underlying data model.
+You'll see that you can define as many services on the same data model as you need, either in the same service definition file, or in separate files.
+In this exercise you'll define the second service in the same file.

+The scenario is that a service is required to provide an analysis frontend with basic statistics on book orders, and nothing else - so there's no need (or desire) to expose the rest of the data model to this frontend.

 ## Steps